HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 The other side, meanwhile, can be tagged as being representative of your everyday American who, after a week or two of house-confinement, wants to own his freedom to go anywhere as well as his right to work and earn a living.
 Thus the American flag as this side's common symbol, being also the symbol of a nation that has similarly touted those very same words through those many decades: rights, freedom, and economy.

 The male doctor's placard, therefore, with the text "You do not have the 'right' to put us all at risk," pushes the perfect argument against the concept of limitless freedom (which, by the way, has been a rallying cry for classical liberalism or Republican Party neoliberalism, at least when it comes to its campaigns averse to business regulation).
-[By the way, this report's decision to exclude any photos displaying Second Amendment advocates carrying heavy arms, as well as photos with protesters carrying anti-black Confederate flags, should be lauded, as those sorts of imagery would be about issues that have altogether nothing to do with the debate concerning the lockdown; at least nothing directly.]
+[By the way, kudos to this report's editors' decision to exclude any photos displaying Second Amendment advocates carrying heavy arms, as well as photos with protesters carrying anti-black Confederate flags, should be lauded, as those sorts of imagery would be about issues that have altogether nothing to do with the debate concerning the lockdown; at least nothing directly.]

 So, there you go.
 That is our reading.